SatmeetSingh/SatmeetSingh/README.md

 </a>

-If you find this project helpful, you can support it by making a donation:
+If you find me or my repos helpful, you can support it by making a donation:

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/ncp/payment/HKG73CGX6E5LC)